-12 L (3.17 US gal, 2.64 lmp. gal)
+24 L (6.34 US gal, 5.28 Imp. gal)

 - 9. Tighten the filler cap securely. - 10.
-Wipe up any spilled gasoline immediately with dry rags.
+Wipe up any spilled gasoline immediately with dry rage.
 Dispose rags properly according to local laws or regulations.

-Operating Engine
+Operating engine

 - Before starting the engine, make sure that the boat is tightly moored and that you can steer clear of any obstructions.
-Be sure there are no swimmers in the water near you. - When the air vent screw is loosened gasoline vapor will be released.
+Be sure there are no swimmers in the water near you. - When the air vent screw is loosened, gasoline vapor will be released.
 Gasoline is highly flammable, and its vapors are flammable and explosive.
-Refrain from smoking, and keep away from open flames and sparks while loosening the air vent screw. - This product emits exhaust gases which contain carbon monoxide, a colorless, odorless gas which could cause brain damage or death when inhaled.
+Refrain from smoking, and keep away from open the air vent screw. - This product emits exhaust gases which contain carbon monoxide, a colorless, odorless gas which could cause brain damage or death when inhaled.
 Symptoms include nausea, dizziness, and drowsiness.
 Keep cockpit and cabin areas well ventilated.
 Avoid blocking exhaust outlets.